Securiityfirst/Terraform-aws-repo5/README.md

     terraform destroy

-Confirm the destruction when prompted, and Terraform will delete all resources.
+Confirm the destruction when prompted and Terraform will delete all resources.

 Troubleshooting

     •    Ensure that your AWS credentials have sufficient permissions to create and manage EC2, VPC, and other necessary services.

     •    If the EC2 instances fail to launch, check the security group and IAM role permissions.

     •    If you encounter issues with the network interface, ensure that it is correctly attached to the EC2 instance and has proper routing configured.

 Contributing